Nexmo/station/_documentation/messages/building-blocks/before-you-begin.md

 Change `demo` in the above with whatever Ngrok generates for you, unless you have paid for a reusable URL.

+> **NOTE:** Make sure your webhook URLs are configured and your webhooks server is running before testing your application.

 ```partial
 source: _partials/reusable/generate-a-jwt.md
 ```